DavidWarrenKatz/programmedAging/Evidence_For_Programmed_Aging.md

 # Evidence For Aging As An Active and Robust Process of Self-Destruction

-## There are many stages of the aging process, just as there are many stages of the development process.
+## There are many stages of the aging process, just as there are many stages of the developmental process.

 Evolution shapes the post-reproductive lifespan of organisms.
 While evolutionary pressures for survival often diminish after reproduction, this reduction is not arbitrary.
 Instead, the programmed theory of aging contends that the reduction in survival post reproduction is the result of biological processes that are structured and robust.
 This is supported by the observation that aging occurs in distinct stages.
 Just as development is marked by predictable, biologically distinct stages, such as embryogenesis and adolescence, aging also progresses through well-defined phases.
 Each stage of aging is associated with unique biological characteristics and risks, reflecting how evolution has fine-tuned each of these phases.
 A possible framework for categorizing these stages is as follows: